-And the good news is that in Vienna, where coffee is part of the culture, the same word can produce different drinks depending on which coffee house you’re in.
+And the good news is that in Vienna, where coffee is part of the culture and has its own festival, the same word can produce different drinks depending on which coffee house you’re in.
 So good luck.

-And in more good news, the smartly-dressed waiters can appear so intimidating that you’re just too scared to pop an innocent question about what it is you’re actually ordering.
+And in more good news, the smartly-dressed waiters can sometimes seem so intimidating that you’re just too scared to pop an innocent question about what it is you’re actually ordering.

 I once made the mistake of trying to order “a coffee” from one such waiter (my fault I know).
 The reward was a look of disdain honed through decades of practice to a perfection not seen since the day someone suggested to Louis the Fourteenth of France that Versailles was “quite nice”.

-With coffee and cake an essential part of the Viennese experience, you need to be armed with a few definitions before daring to order.
+With coffee and cake an essential part of the Viennese experience, you need to be armed with a few definitions before ordering.

 In my experience, the amount of milk varies considerably, but is usually less than with a traditional cappuccino.
 Equally, I’ve had cappuccinos that look more like a melange.
 Can also arrive with a surprising dollop of whipped cream, which is known as a Franziskaner.

 I actually asked a specialist at the local coffee museum about this and he told me that (officially) a Melange is essentially like a cappuccino, but with a little extra hot water.
 So there you have it.

 Literally a mug of coffee, so coffee with milk – not quite as much milk as you’d get in a Caffè latte though.

 Finally, if your nerves are already running on maximum with all the excitement of your trip, you can always ask for your coffee to be koffeinfrei (decaffeinated).